THScoach/catchbarrels-pwa/nextjs_space/docs/momentum-transfer-integration-guide.md

 - ✅ You need "Edge" and "Opportunity" analysis
 - ✅ You want actionable gameplan with cue + drill

+#### Skill #3: Drill Recommender
+**File:** `docs/coach-rick-drill-recommender-prompt.md`
+**Skill Name:** `MomentumTransfer.DrillRecommender`
+**Use Case:** When you need specific drill recommendations
+**Input:** Momentum Transfer scores + optional drill library
+**Output:** 3-section breakdown (Focus, Category, Drills)
+**Processing:** Identifies weakest flow + recommends drills

+**Use when:**
+- ✅ You have Momentum Transfer scores
+- ✅ You want drill recommendations
+- ✅ You need to know which Flow Path to work on
+- ✅ You have (optionally) a drill library

 ### Quick Decision Guide

 ```
-Do you have pre-computed scores?
+What do you need?
 │
+├─ Raw swing data analysis
-├─ YES → Use Skill #2 (Explainer)
+│   → Use Skill #1 (Data Interpreter)
-│         "Explain my Momentum Transfer Score of 82"
+│     "Analyze my swing data"
+│     Output: 3-section coaching breakdown
 │
+├─ Explain pre-computed scores
+│   → Use Skill #2 (Explainer)
+│     "Explain my Momentum Transfer Score"
+│     Output: 5-section conversational explanation
+│
+└─ Drill recommendations
-└─ NO  → Use Skill #1 (Data Interpreter)
+    → Use Skill #3 (Drill Recommender)
-          "Analyze my swing data and build the story"
+      "What should I work on?"
+      Output: Focus + category + specific drills
 ```

 ### Abacus.AI API Call Structure (Explainer)